Don't save your questions. We've got answers.

 We will temporarily freeze your account until you’re back up and running with a new phone.

-Also, don't worry your account will continue to earn our great rate of interest while it’s frozen.
+Also, don't worry your account will continue to earn our great rate of return while it’s frozen.

 Your money is always kept separate from Wedge money.